papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/chopsticks.md

 npm i @acala-network/chopsticks@latest
 ```

 After installation, you can execute commands using the Node package executor.
-For instance, it allows you to execute Chopstick's main command.
+For instance, the following command allows you to execute Chopstick's main command.

 ```bash
 npx i @acala-network/chopsticks@latest